weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-cohere.md

       "class": "Document",
       "description": "A class called document",
       "vectorizer": "text2vec-cohere",
+      "vectorIndexConfig": {
+        "distance": "dot" // <== Cohere models use dot product instead of the Weaviate default cosine },
       "moduleConfig": {
         "text2vec-cohere": {
-          "model": "large", // <== defaults to large if not set "truncate": "NONE" // <== defaults to NONE if not set }
+          "model": "large", // <== defaults to large if not set "truncate": "NONE" // <== defaults to RIGHT if not set }
       },
       "properties": [